-Bonhoeffer uses a similar phrase 'worldly Christianity'.
+The similar phrase 'Worldly Christianity' is one used by Bonhoeffer.
 It's J Gresham Machen that I want to line up most closely with.
 See his Christianity and culturehere.
 Having done commentaries on Proverbs (Heavenly Wisdom) and Song of Songs (Heavenly Love), a matching title for Ecclesiastes would be Heavenly Worldliness.
 For my stance on worldliness, see 3 posts here.

 It's about the right time of year now for this poem by John Keats from around 1820.
 Keats lived just over from here in Hampstead.
 His house is open to the public (next to the Library).
 What poetic potential he showed.
 Ode To Autumn is known as the subtlest and most beautiful of all Keats odes.
 More here.

 Season of mists and mellow fruitfulness, Close bosom-friend of the maturing sun; Conspiring with him how to load and bless With fruit the vines that round the thatch-eves run; To bend with apples the moss'd cottage-trees, And fill all fruit with ripeness to the core; To swell the gourd, and plump the hazel shells With a sweet kernel; to set budding more, And still more, later flowers for the bees, Until they think warm days will never cease, For Summer has o'er-brimm'd their clammy cells.